Types of Degenerative Disc Disease (DDD)

 Lower back pain is common with lumbar disc degeneration.
 The condition is also likely to cause altered nerve sensations, such as numbness, tingling, and muscle weakness, in the lower back.
 Radiating pain into the buttocks, legs, and feet may also appear as symptoms.

 One of the most common causes of sciatica, pressure on the sciatic nerve that causes radiating pain, is lumbar degenerative disc disease.

 Thoracic Degenerative Disc Disease

 Thoracic degenerative disc disease is the degeneration of the thoracic spine, which consists of 12 thoracic vertebrae numbered T1 to T12.
 Disc degeneration in the thoracic spine, or mid-back at the level of the ribcage, is rare.
 However, when it does occur, back pain is often located around the site of the degenerated disc.

 Degenerative disc disease can occur anywhere along the spine and in more than one location.
 The degeneration of one disc can negatively affect others causing them to also be more susceptible to weakening.

 Disc degeneration cannot be reversed, but with conservative treatments, a patient may be able to find pain relief.
-When conservative treatments, such as physical therapy and medications, fail, surgical procedures may be recommended.
+When conservative treatments, such as physical therapy and medications, fail, degenerative disc disease surgery may be recommended.